PrincessRTFM/WoLua/docs/script.md

 - `QueueSize`, readonly number (integer)
   The number of actions currently sitting in this script's action queue, waiting to be executed.

+- `Clipboard`, writable string
+  The current text on the system clipboard.
+Can be set as well, in order to set the clipboard text.

 ### Methods
 The following methods are avilable on the `Script` API object.